Reunification Palace

 Location and History

-The Reunification Palace, formerly known as the Independence Palace, has had a rich and colourful history since its completion.
-This landmark, which made its name in world history in 1975, is also one of the most visited attractions in the city as it draws thousands of both domestic and international visitors on an annual basis.
+The Reunification Palace, previously known as the Independence Palace, has a rich and colorful history since its completion.
+This landmark, recognized globally for its significance in 1975, remains one of the most visited attractions in Ho Chi Minh City, attracting thousands of domestic and international visitors each year.

-The history of this special building can be traced back to 1868, when La Grandiere, the Governor of Cochinchina, commenced the construction work of the first colonial building ever in the city.
-Not only is the palace famous for its historical significance, but it is also well-known for its special architecture.
+The history of this notable building dates back to 1868 when La Grandiere, the Governor of Cochinchina, initiated the construction of the first colonial structure in the city.
+Apart from its historical importance, the palace is celebrated for its unique architectural style.

-Its current address is at 135 Nam Ky Khoi Nghia Street, District 1, Ho Chi Minh City - right at one end of Le Duan Street.
-It borders other 3 streets: Huyen Tran Cong Chua Street in the back, Nguyen Thi Minh Khai Street on the right and Nguyen Du on the left.
+As of 2025, the palace is located at 135 Nam Ky Khoi Nghia Street, District 1, Ho Chi Minh City, situated conveniently at one end of Le Duan Street.
+It is bordered by Huyen Tran Cong Chua Street in the back, Nguyen Thi Minh Khai Street on the right, and Nguyen Du on the left.

 A Witness of History

-Outside the building stand some historical artefacts, including the helicopter and the German Mercedes car used by the former President Nguyen Van Thieu, and the jeep M152A2 used by the Revolutionary Forces to take President Duong Van Minh to the studio where he surrendered to the Vietnamese government on April 30th 1975.
+Outside, historical artifacts are on display, including the helicopter and the German Mercedes car used by former President Nguyen Van Thieu, as well as the M152A2 jeep utilized by the Revolutionary Forces to transport President Duong Van Minh to the studio where he surrendered to the Vietnamese government on April 30, 1975.

 Photo by @Ducas Phạm

-Since its construction, the building has gone through several renovation.
-A major work was undertaken from 1962 to 1963, which made the President change his office temporarily to Gia Long Palace, which is now the location of Ho Chi Minh City Museum.
-Much political turbulence led to the come and go of several South Vietnam President, until 1975 when the war officially ended and Vietnam became one country.
+Throughout its existence, the palace has undergone several renovations.
+A major renovation took place from 1962 to 1963, during which time the President temporarily relocated his office to Gia Long Palace, now the Ho Chi Minh City Museum.
+The building witnessed significant political upheaval, marked by the turnover of several South Vietnamese presidents, culminating in 1975 when Vietnam was unified.

 Visitor Information